Anmia/Game/src/game/README.md

 This game borrows inspiration from D&D and a game I sadly cannot remember the name of.

 There is UML for this, if you were wondering, and it is only slightly less messy at the moment of writing

+Some commits contain comments which are done semi properly.
+If there is a to do list there are several categories, which at present are:

+"This will need a lot of time" = I'm working on it by working on other things.

+Bonus = Will be worked out while working on other things

+Streamline = Might do it, as it will make the game better, but unable to do it due to lack of skill and/or knowledge of how to do it